DOUBLEU9264/mdbook-mergecells/README.md

 This will result in: ![result](image.png)

 > Note: After merging, only the content of the first cell is preserved.
+This library does not support Markdown syntax within tables; please use HTML tags for formatting requirements.

 # mdbook-mergecells